vinipachecov/git-github-reallife/README.md

-# Photo Portfolio
+# Photo Portfolio - (Github course)

-> A simple project to teach my students in a course on Udemy.
+> A simple project to understand git workflow.

 Big Picture by HTML5 UP

-html5up.net | @ajlkn

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)